 It’s 6 feet long, and 4 feet tall.

-I’ll be back later this week to talk about how I made it (it’s laughably simple, I swear), but I’m so ridiculously excited to have it.
+You can see all of the details for the DIY blackboard on that blog post if you’re interested (it’s laughably simple, I swear) – I’m so ridiculously excited to have it.
 It’s a great way for me to be able to take quick notes and keep things organized while I’m working in here, and it’s super cute too.

 We used Rust-Oleum products for the chalkboard as well – their chalkboard paint is the absolute best (and I’ve tried a few!) and it functions just as well as if we had bought it at the store.
 Except, of course, I’m pretty sure it’s hard to track down a 6-foot chalkboard from a store.